Slings and Arrows

 I recently had what seemed like an essentially pointless argument on one of my posts.
 It centered around which President was abused the most, Bush or Obama?

-untitledI make the case, without hesitation, that it is Obama who has suffered the slings and obama_is_a_socialistarrows of outrageous partisanship far more than any president.
+untitledI make the case, without hesitation, that it is Obama who has suffered the slings and arrows of outrageous partisanship far more than any president.
 My “foes” contend that it was as bad, if not worse, for George W.

 To me, the differences seem obvious, but this is where the partisan argument begins and simultaneously derails.